paulinemartinunu/New-Zealand-Vehicle-Theft-Analysis-Identifying-Patterns-to-Inform-Prevention/README.md

 - Scrap and parts dealers should be required to verify ownership and identification of vehicles before buying or selling car parts.
 - Create a real-time alert system to notify repair shops, parts dealers, and ports the moment a high-theft vehicle is stolen.
 - All new cars, especially the most-stolen models, should be required to have better built-in security.

-### Limitations

-- This dataset covered only a few months period making it impossible to analyze and compare yearly trends.